gatsbyjs/gatsby/docs/docs/building-with-components.md

 ### Page components

 Components under `src/pages` become pages automatically with paths based on their file name.
 For example `src/pages/index.jsx` is mapped to `yoursite.com` and `src/pages/about.jsx` becomes `yoursite.com/about/`.
+Every `.js` or `.jsx` file in the pages directory must resolve to either a string or react component, otherwise your build will fail.

 Example: